PGY1 Residency (West Chester Hospital)

 Pharmacy Grand Rounds

-• Each resident will complete two (2) Pharmacy Grand Rounds presentations which is a 60-minute ACPE-accredited CE session attended by UC Health pharmacy staff, residents, and students.
+• Each resident will complete two (2) Pharmacy Grand Rounds presentations which typically consists of a 30-60-minute ACPE-accredited CE session attended by UC Health pharmacy staff, residents, and students.

 • The first presentation will be focused on the topic area selected for the longitudinal research project and the second PGR presentation will be on a pharmacotherapeutic topic of the resident’s choice.